1000 E. University Ave.

 Plan A Master's

-This program type must reflect a minimum of 26 hours of acceptable graduate coursework and four hours of 5960.
-Thesis Research.
-The Plan A thesis option accommodates original research, although the degree of originality and the definition thereof is sometimes program specific.
+This program type must reflect a minimum of 26 hours of acceptable graduate coursework and four hours of Thesis Research credit (course number 5960).
+The Plan A thesis option accommodates original research, although the degree of originality and the definition thereof is sometimes program-specific.
 The planning, development, and production of the thesis is guided by the committee chair and the graduate committee.

 The electronic copy must meet the standards established by the faculty and those of the University Libraries.
 This copy submitted to ProQuest will ultimately be deposited in the University Libraries.
 Each student should normally plan to produce at least three copies of his/her thesis: one for the thesis director, one for the department, and one to retain for personal use.